Niffilum/PKMN-SWSH-Auto-Breeder/README.md

 # CURRENTLY WORK IN PROGRESS
-The only code available for now is for the 5140 Egg group
+The only code available for now is for the 5140 egg cycle

 # Required Software